Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

     private void Awake()
     {
-        m_PlayerInput.onActionTriggered += OnActionTriggered; // Call back when the PlayerInput receives an Input.
+        // Call back when the PlayerInput receives an Input. m_PlayerInput.onActionTriggered += OnActionTriggered;
     }

     public void OnActionTriggered(InputAction.CallbackContext value)
     {
-        foreach (var controller in Controllers)
+        // Sends the Input to all the controllers. foreach (var controller in Controllers)
         {
-            controller.Input.SetValue(value.action); // Send the Input to all the controllers.
+            controller.Input.SetValue(value.action);
         }
     }
 }